julius-boettger/dotfiles/README.md

 ```

 Also make sure to set `toolkit.legacyUserProfileCustomizations.stylesheets = true` on `about:config` to apply the Firefox theme (more info [here](https://www.userchrome.org/how-create-userchrome-css.html#aboutconfig)).

-If you want to use [circadian](https://github.com/mrmekon/circadian), I found it easiest to manually build it and place the executable under `~/.local/bin`.
-My `configuration.nix` should take care of the rest (writing a config file and setting up a systemd-service).

 Finally some Ulauncher customization: Open Ulauncher with `Super+R` and click on the little gear to access the settings.
 - Preferences